-Deallocate a Device or Deassign User Logical
+8.3.50 Deallocate a Device or Deassign a User Logical

+Bytes Meaning

+1 CHR\$(6%), the SYS call to FIP.

-- 2 CHR\$(11%), the code to deallocate a device or deassign user logical. - 3-4 Reserved; should be 0. - 5-6 For user logical, -1 to deassign the default PPN.
+2 CHR\$(11%), the code to deallocate a device or deassign user logical.

+3-4 Reserved; should be 0.

+5-6 For user logical, -1 to deassign the default PPN.

 For device deallocation, must be 0.

-7-10 For user logical, the logical device name (in Radix-50 format) to be removed.
+7-16 For user logical, the logical device name (in Radix-50 format) to be removed.

 Otherwise, must be 0.

-- 11-20 Reserved; should be 0. - For user logical, CHR\$(255%) to enable protection code removal.
-Otherwise, must be 0. - 22 Reserved; should be 0. - 23-24 For device deallocation, the device name to be deallocated.
-For user logical, must be 0. - 25 For device deallocation, the device unit number to be deallocated.
-For user logical, must be 0. - For device deallocation, the unit number flag.
+17-20 Reserved; should be 0.

+21 For user logical, CHR (255%) to enable protection code removal.
+Otherwise, must be 0.

+22 Reserved; should be 0.

+23-24 For device deallocation, the device name to be deallocated.
 For user logical, must be 0.

+- 25 For device deallocation, the device unit number to be deallocated.
+For user logical, must be 0. - 26 For device deallocation, the unit number flag.
+For user logical, must be 0.

-?NOT A VALID DEVICE The device or device type specified in bytes 23 through 26 is not configured on the system.
+Meani ng ERR Value ?NOT A VALID DEVICE 6

+The device or device type specified in bytes 23 through 26 is not configured on the system.
 This error can occur only on device deallocation calls.

 This call deassigns logical device names, logical PPNs, and default output protection codes.
-To deassign a logical device name, specify the name in bytes 7 through 10.
+To deassign a logical device name, specify the 15-character name in bytes 7 through 16.
 To deassign a PPN, specify the number in bytes 5 and 6.
 To deassign a user logical protection code, specify 255 in byte 21.
 Note that if these bytes do not contain specific deassignments, the call deassigns all user logical device names, PPN, and protection code assignments.